How To Keep Your Vernal Home Rodent Free This Fall

 There are many ways gaps can form around a door: The rubber weatherstripping seal can be damaged, the door sweep can be worn, the frame could have a hole created by wood-damaging pests, or the seal around the outside of the frame can be damaged.

 Now is an important time of year to do an inspection of your exterior and bolster your defenses.
-Rodents can get into your home any time of year but the coming cold is going to cause infestations to rise in Vernal.
-Here are 5 ways to keep them out:
+Rodents can get into your home any time of year, but the coming cold is going to cause infestations to rise in Vernal.
+Here are five ways to keep them out:

-- Invest in residential pest control that includes rodent control.
+Invest in residential pest control which includes rodent control.